Matthew-Taber/ss-docs/remote-password-changing/sap-heartbeat-and-password-changing/index.md

  >**Note**: Accounts can change their own SAP passwords just once per day.
 This is a restriction in the SAP software that cannot be changed.
 If an account needs its password to change more than once a day, use a privileged account to perform the reset.

-If performing a Heartbeat on an SAP Secret fails with the error, `Exception: PASSWORD_EXPIRED`, it most likely means an administrator has reset the SAP account’s password, and the account must log in and change its own password in SAP.
+If performing a Heartbeat on an SAP Secret fails with the error, `Exception: PASSWORD_EXPIRED`, it most likely means an administrator has reset the SAP account's password, and the account must log in and change its own password in SAP.

 ## For Secret Server 8.7.000000 and Below